honestbleeps/Reddit-Enhancement-Suite/CONTRIBUTING.md

 Create a new `.js` file in `lib/modules/hosts`.
 It will automatically be loaded when the build script is restarted.

-If the host uses an API that does not support [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), you must add the API to the browsers' manifests and the host's `permissions` property.
-For an example, search for usages of `api.twitter.com`.
+If the host uses an API that does not support [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), you must add it to the browsers' manifests and the host's `permissions` property.
+For example, search for usages of `api.twitter.com`.

 #### Stylesheets